The global nature of Linklaters’ private equity practice is a reflection of the globalisation of private equity houses.

 The team’s experience includes advising on transactions across the major jurisdictions of Western Europe, Central and Eastern Europe, the Americas, the Middle East and Asia.
 Private equity houses, investors, funds, banks and financial institutions rely on Linklaters’ market leading global experts.
 Linklaters’ private equity lawyers advise clients at all stages, from establishing the fund and making investments, to ongoing portfolio assistance including restructuring advice, to exiting from those investments.

 Clients can also rely on the proven track record of lawyers from Linklaters’ pensions, IP and tax groups to support their private equity transactions.
-Sector experience covers the full spectrum of industry, from telecoms to utilities, leisure and retail.
+Sector experience covers the full spectrum of industry, from telecoms to utilities, consumer.

 Recent private equity transactions include advising: